alienspaces/go-mud/README.md

 ## Server

-📝 _Look at what these scripts actually do before running them!_
+📝 _Might be a good idea to look at what these scripts do before running them!_

 ### Start Server